 When you reserve you are asked to text or call TJ once you turn off Highway 401 as you’re only 30 minutes away at that point.
 The ferry is passenger only and there are wheelbarrows to help move your gear.

-When does Grasshopper Island open for the season?
+When does Grasshopper Island and Island Spirits open for the season?

-Opening time is the last weekend of April and the island stays open until the end of the third week of September.
-You can make reservations here.
+Opening time for Island Spirits is the last weekend of April and the island stays open until the end of the third week of September.
+Make reservations here.

 A full list of what to bring with you is available on the website.
 TJ tells me she has a new type of farm animal coming this year but it’s a surprise.
 You’ll have to visit to find out.